AndyMelendezCuesta/AndyHackerRank/README.md

 # AndyHackerRank
-I am looking forward to organize the algorithms according to programming languages.
+I am looking forward to organize the algorithms based on programming languages.

     Java
     Python